lscoppitto/docs-v3/docs/reference/libs/networking/cellular.md

 ```python
 cellinfo()
 ```
-The function returns a tuple with the GSM cell information the modem is connected to.
+The function returns a tuple with the Cellular cell information the modem is connected to.
 The tuple is composed by the following elements:

 0. `String`: The state of the modem connection.
 Can be: *SEARCH*, *LIMSRV*, *NOCONN*, *CONNECT*.
 1. `String`: Access technology.
 Can be: *No Service*, *GSM*, *GPRS*, *EDGE*, *eMTC*, *NB-IoT*.